|Peripatus Home Page Paleontology >> Ordovician Period||Updated: 01-Jun-2021|

-Gondwana moved south and Africa, straddling the south pole, was extensively glaciated.
+As Gondwana moved south, Africa, now straddling the south pole, became extensively glaciated.
 There were even glaciers in what is now the Sahara.
 The glaciation caused global temperatures to drop as the period progressed, and the world entered an ice age, although conditions remain mild and equitable in the tropics.

 Essentially ‘modern’ (in the sense that problematica are mostly absent and all extant high level taxa represented) marine invertebrate fauna; however, land remains barren and vertebrates undeveloped.